 Caltech’s Keck Institute for Space Studies (KISS) recently released a report (PDF) which stated that “given the current pace of technology, we could reel in a 500-tonne asteroid by 2025 at a cost of roughly $2.6 billion.”
 Astronomical work over the last fifteen years has increased the number of known Near Earth Asteroids from about 30 to about 400.

-Companies like Planetary Resources are already spending billions of Rands researching this venture.
+Companies like Planetary Resources are already spending billions of rands researching this venture.
 This company was founded specifically for this purpose and is funded by the likes of filmmaker James Cameron and Google billionaires Peter Diamandis and Eric Anderson.
-The absolute goal of Planetary Resources is to extract resources totalling to hundreds of billions of Rands annually from near earth asteroids (NEAs).
+The absolute goal of Planetary Resources is to extract resources totaling hundreds of billions of rands annually from near earth asteroids (NEAs).

 “Now we finally have the technology to extract resources outside earth for the benefit of humanity, without having to rape and pillage our planet,”’ Peter Diamandis, the co-founder of Planetary Resources.

 It must be said that if one wishes to find critical opposition to counter the support for asteroid mining on the internet, one really needs to do some extensive ‘detective work.’
 This may be due to the fact that it is a fairly new concept.
 Or attributed to Planetary Resources’ great marketing campaigns and the widespread influence of their investors.

 Peter Theil, American entrepreneur and co-founder of Paypal has expressed opposition towards asteroid mining and Planetary Resources in particular, stating that ‘belief in rapid, even accelerating technological progress is surely going to cause tremendous miss-allocation of capital.’